mtlynch/mtlynch.io/content/retrospectives/2022/07/index.md

 - Cons
   - Wildly impractical and complicated to implement
     - We'd have to generate custom disk images for each customer and make sure the customer always install their particular image
+  - We still need a solution for users who purchased before we started baking in activation keys

 ### Some combination

 The route I'm leaning towards is checking the device ID first to see if it's pre-registered and then falling back to prompting the user for their order details.

 Of the options I can think of, that seems to be the least error prone and puts the least amount of work on end-users.

 ## Abandon all hope, ye who enters the Amazon Sellers Marketplace

-I'd always considered selling TinyPilot on Amazon, as many people now shop exclusively on Amazon and don't look elsewhere.
-But I was resistant because I expected signing up as an Amazon seller to be a miserable and tedious process.
+For a long time, I've considered selling TinyPilot on Amazon, as many people now shop exclusively on Amazon and don't look elsewhere.
+I was resistant because I expected signing up as an Amazon seller to be a miserable and tedious process.
 Having gone through the process, it is more miserable and tedious than I expected.

 It took three weeks before I could even start offering a product.
 Every few days, Amazon told me I needed some new approval.